 The MBTI & A Course In Miracles

 I type the scribe of A Course in Miracles, Helen Schucman as an INTJ.
-Though the Course may be inspired by the Christ Consciousness, it was filtered through the personality of the scribe and reflects clear elements of an INTJ personality.
+While the Course may have been inspired by the Christ Consciousness, it was filtered through the personality of the scribe and clearly reflects the elements of an INTJ personality type.
 The four functions of an INTJ’s functional stack are:

 · Dominant: Introverted Intuition (Ni)